marbl/canu/documentation/source/quick-start.rst

 Output and intermediate files will be in directories 'ecoli-pacbio' and 'ecoli-nanopore', respectively.
 Intermediate files are written in directories 'correction', 'trimming' and 'unitigging' for the respective stages.
-Output files are named using the '-p' prefix, such as 'ecoli.contigs.fasta', 'ecoli.contigs.gfa', etc.  See section :ref:`outputs` for more details on outputs (intermediate files aren't documented).
+Output files are named using the '-p' prefix, such as 'ecoli.contigs.fasta', 'ecoli.unitigs.gfa', etc.  See section :ref:`outputs` for more details on outputs (intermediate files aren't documented).